marviq/generator-bat/README.md

-## generator-bat ( Backbone Application Template )
+# BAT, the Backbone Application Template; a Yeoman generator collection created by marviq

-Ever got tired of having to bootstrap your new projects over and over again?
-This Yeoman generator will generate it for you!
+Ever got tired of having to scaffold your new projects over and over again?
+Yeoman and BAT will do it for you!

 ## Why would you want to use BAT?
 When using the BAT generator you can immediatly start developing your application instead of worrying about setting everything up.